carpdiem/carpdiem.github.io/_blog/2012-10-20-Monument-to-Arthur-Wellesley,-First-Duke-of-Wellington.markdown

 The base is a pavilion of slanted stair steps, making the walk up to the inscriptions a hike rather than a stroll.

-Sweat a bit in the Duke's honor, for his journey was tougher than yours, and you are in his debt!
+Sweat a bit in the Duke's honor, for his journey was tougher than yours, and you are in his debt!<!--more-->

 ![Monument to Arthur Wellesley, First Duke of Wellington]({{ site.url }}/images/blog/monument_to_wellington.jpg)